 The performance of wireless ad-hoc networks based on IEEE 802.11 has been extensively studied.
-Much of the previous work attempts to solve the one-hop performance problems [1][2].
-In the multi-hop scenario, most of investigations focused on TCP performance [3][4].
+Much of the previous work attempts to solve the one-hop performance problems [1,2].
+In the multi-hop scenario, most of investigations focused on TCP performance [3,4].
 Besides traditional TCP applications like file transfer and e-mail, the demands for real-time applications like multi-media streaming and voice services are also increasing.
 These real-time services are usually transported on UDP rather than TCP.
 In this paper, we investigate a common phenomenon that leads to throughput degradations and oscillations for both TCP and UDP traffic in multi-hop networks: the re-routing instability problem.

-Previous studies [5][6][7] showed that the so-called "TCP instability problem" exists in a multi-hop flow.
-References [5][6] provided a solution to solve TCP instability by limiting the traffic at the transport layer.
+Previous studies [5-7] showed that the so-called "TCP instability problem" exists in a multi-hop flow.
+References [5,6] provided a solution to solve TCP instability by limiting the traffic at the transport layer.
 The solution assumes TCP Vegas and limits the TCP window size to at most 4.
 This limit bounds the number of packets in the path to prevent individual nodes from capturing the channel for a sustained period of time.
 Two observations are as follows.
 First, it is not clear that the solution is effective when there are multiple TCP flows along the same path, or when TCP flows on adjacent paths may interfere with the flow.
 Second, perhaps more importantly, the instability problem is caused by false declaration of link failures which is rooted at the link layer.
 In other words, this problem is not a phenomenon for TCP traffic only, but also for other types of traffic.
-The declaration of link failures in turn triggers the rerouting function, which exacerbates the situation.
+The declaration of link failures in turn triggers the re-routing function, which exacerbates the situation.
 We believe that the problem should be properly defined as a "re-routing instability problem", and a more general approach should be used to solve the problem by eliminating its root cause directly.

 Reference [7] reconfirmed the TCP throughput instability and proposed a modification of the IEEE 802.11 back-off algorithm such that only two back-off window sizes could be used.
 The main idea is to adopt the larger window for the next packet after a successful transmission.
 This allows other nodes using the smaller window to transmit with less chance of collisions.
-However, the decision for the choice of the value of these two back-off window sizes is based on the assumption that the packet payload is fixed at 1460bytes.
+However, the decision for the choice of the value of these two back-off window sizes is based on the assumption that the packet payload is fixed at 1460 bytes.
 We believe this assumption is not valid in real wireless LAN networks.
 When packets could be of different size, this scheme may fail to work properly.

 The rest of this paper is organized as follows.
 Section 2 gives details of the simulation set-up in this paper.
 In Section 3, we review the throughput instability problem.
 Section 4 introduces the existing ad-hoc routing protocols and describes how they handle link-layer failures.
 In Section 5, we suggest a solution to deal with re-routing instability and show how our solution can be applied to the AODV routing protocol to eliminate instability.
+Section 6 provides simulation results quantifying the improvements that can be obtained by our proposed scheme.
+Section 7 analyzes factors that cause the triggering of re-routing.
+Finally, in Section 8, we investigate the link-layer penalty in a scenario with multiple flows interfering with each other and identify the factors that affect the impact of hidden-terminal flows.